 – School Districts – Urban Native Youth Association

 – RCMP – Tsleil-Waututh Nation

 – Glowbal Restaurant Group – University of British Columbia

-All of our trainings are fee-for-service, with all funds going directly into the operations of our Centre, a non-profit organization.
-We strive to make our trainings accessible.
-Subsidized rates are available for non-profit organizations thanks to funding from the Ministry of Health.
-Please inquire for more information at email@example.com.
+Our trainings are fee-for-service, with funds going directly into the operations of our Centre, a non-profit organization.
+Subsidies may be available to individuals and non-profit organizations as we strive to make our trainings accessible.
+Please inquire for more information at firstname.lastname@example.org.

 Suicide Prevention Trainings

 ASIST – Applied Suicide Intervention Skills Training – ASIST is a two-day interactive workshop that has been shown to significantly reduce suicidality while helping to build suicide prevention networks in the community.
 This highly interactive, practice-oriented and empowering training prepares helpers from all backgrounds to feel more comfortable, confident and competent to help a person at risk of suicide move toward safety.
 Over 92% of participants who take ASIST indicate being significantly better able to respond to suicide.
 99% would strongly recommend the training.